 Neither IDEA nor Louisiana Bulletin 1706 §321 requires advance notice of personnel changes within the IEP Team, provided that all mandatory members are present and able to contribute meaningfully to the discussion.
 The evidentiary record reflects that all required IEP Team members, including the Parent, were in attendance and actively engaged in extensive discussions regarding service delivery options.
-These discussions sought to address the Parent's concerns while ensuring that the Student's educational programming remained responsive to evolving needs.
-The placement and location decisions were made by a properly constituted IEP Team in full compliance with legal requirements.
+These discussions sought to address the Parent's concerns while ensuring that the Student's educational programming remained responsive to service to provide end to be a properly constituted IEP Team in full compliance with legal requirements.